 Our services contracts are provisioned on a time-and-materials, fixed-fee or subscription basis.
 Revenue is recognized as the services are delivered on a proportional performance basis for standalone contracts sold on a time-and-materials and fixed-fee basis.
-When services are sold with subscription offerings they are treated as multiple-element arrangements and, pursuant to ASC 985-605-25-10, all revenue in the arrangement is recognized ratably over the term of the undelivered elements assuming all other revenue recognition criteria have been met.
+When services are sold with subscription offerings they are treated as multiple-element arrangements.
+All revenue in the arrangement is recognized ratably over the term of the undelivered elements assuming all other revenue recognition criteria have been met.
 See "-Multiple-Element Arrangements" below.